THIS CHAPTER CONTAINS MILD VIOLENCE THAT MAY NOT BE SUITABLE FOR SOME READERS.

 "Why didn't you tell us?"
 Natsuki whispered.

 Damon smiled faintly, but it was the kind of smile that carried pain.
-"Didn't seem important."
+"It didn't seem important."

 "That's not something small," she said, her voice breaking.
 "If I knew—"